ghstwhl/rsync-esxi-docker-compiler/README.md

 # rsync-esxi-compiler
-This proyect was created to allow the transfer of big files over unstable networks
+This project is a fork of (gbenguria's)[https://github.com/gbenguria/rsync-esxi-docker-compiler] project, which was was created compile a statically linked version of rsync suitable for use on VMWare ESXi systems.
+The purpose of this fork is to bring some of the components up to date.

+I have verfied that the version of `rsync` compiled by this container works with ESXi 7.0 Update 3

 ## prerequsites